joffreynk/mobile-version/README.md

 worked together with ny collaborator **Dhuruv**

+## Show your support

+Give a ⭐️ if you like this project!

 ## Acknowledgments

 we have used our own code refering to figma design and project requirements

-Give a ⭐️ if you like this project!

 ## 📝 License